 Pondwatch JE was launched in 2018 with the aim of using citizen science to help gather sightings of Jersey’s pond life, so we can help assess their conservation status, distribution and habitat requirements.
 Pondwatch JE is the successor to both the National Amphibian and Reptile Recording Scheme (NARRS) which ran in Jersey from 2007 to 2018 and Toadwatch which ran from 2005 to 2018.
 During this time volunteers provided a great deal of information which has been used to inform the design of Pondwatch JE as well as influence efforts to protect the species.

-Pondwatch JE was launched at the 2019 Wild about Jersey event, you can review the presentation here:
+Pondwatch JE was launched at the 2019 Wild about Jersey event.

 There are opportunities for everyone to get involved, with 3 levels of surveys depending on your interest, available time and experience.